HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 Master/Slave Setup function can set up a replication relation for a data source that has been configured but has not yet built a replication relation.

-**Function Entry**: Click [Configuration](#configuration) -> "Node Management" -> "High Availability Setting" -> "Master/Slave Setup" on the management platform page to enter the "Master/Slave Setup" function page.
+**Function Entry:** Click [Configuration](#configuration) -> "Node Management" -> "High Availability Setting" -> "Master/Slave Setup" on the management platform page to enter the "Master/Slave Setup" function page.

 ![](assets/hotdb-management/image147.png)